mccrorey48/mtaf_private/README.rst

 the MTAF Inspector, a tool to help write automated tests that use Appium to communicate with Android applications.

-Inspector written in Python, and creates a graphical user interface (GUI) to capture application screenshots and calculate unique partial xpaths for displayed elements.
+Inspector creates a graphical user interface (GUI) to capture application screenshots and calculate unique partial xpaths for displayed elements.
 The resulting xpaths are converted to an abbreviated format called "zpath" to make them shorter (Android xpaths can be quite long).

 The user can select elements individually with a mouse click, or click and drag rectangles on the displayed screenshot to narrow down the list of partial zpaths